emilyjspencer/Data-Visualizations/Oxfordintake20172019/README.md

 The following line graph shows the ethnicities of students who matriculated at the University of Oxford in 2015 and 2019.

+The graph shows that marginally more black students enrolled at the University in 2019 than did in 2015, and fewer white students matriculated in 2019 than did in 2015.

 ![students](students.png)
 ![bangladeshi](bangladeshi.png)